The Pace Is Glacial

-The Pace Is Glacial is the fourth and final studio album by the indie rock band Seam.
+The Pace Is Glacial is the fourth and final studio album by American indie rock band Seam.
 It was released in 1998 on Touch and Go Records.

 Critical reception

 The Chicago Tribune wrote that Seam "distills its no-frills guitar rock into a tight collection of creeper melodies and haunting ruminations on who-knows-what that are nonetheless emotionally resonant."
 The Sunday Times thought that "while tiny fragments of noise circle the peripheries of 'Little Chang' and 'The Prizefighters', there's always a moment when the weirdness coalesces into an irresistible rock riff."